-When using access policies to grant permissions, you can specify policy conditions.
-For example, you can use policy conditions to restrict user access sources and the storage classes of the files to upload.
+When using access policies to grant permissions, you can specify policy conditions to restrict user access sources and the storage classes of uploaded files as instructed in Access Policy Language > Overview.

 This document provides common examples of using COS condition keys in bucket policies.
 You can view all the condition keys supported by COS and applicable requests here.